 Musical instruments - are required to be in hard shell cases designed for the instrument in question.
 Read more.

-Winter sports equipment - consists of one pair of skis or snowboard with poles and ski boots.
+Winter sports equipment - consists of one pair of skis or snowboard with poles and ski boots or ice hockey equipment.
 Ski and pole tips must be protected to ensure that they do not damage other baggage in the hold.
-The maximum weight for winter sports equipment is 15 kg and the items must not exceed 190 cm (75 inches) in length.
+The maximum weight for winter sports equipment is 20 kg and the items must not exceed 190 cm (75 inches) in length.
 No additional items that are not part of the winter sports equipment should be placed in the bag.

 Golf equipment - the heads of the golf clubs must be adequately protected and golf set placed in a travel bag that is designed to carry the golf equipment.
 Maximum weight for golf equipment is 20 kg.
 No additional items that are not part of the golf equipment should be placed in the bag.